cultuurnet/apidocs/projects/uitdatabank/docs/search-api/embedding.md

   ]
 }
 ```
-UiTPAS prices are not included in the JSON response.

 #### With UiTPAS prices embedded
 **request**

+Set the `embedUitpasPrices` parameter to `true`:
 ```
 GET /events/?q=id:5330a84f-7496-46a1-b60d-fa7d62ec5fb8&embedUitpasPrices=true
 ```

 **response**

+The indicative UiTPAS price for the applicable card system UiTPAS Leuven is included in the JSON response:

 ```js
 {
 "priceInfo": [